About Ace

 The Ace Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Polk County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Ace, Texas residents are available through the local police department and authorized providers in Polk County.
+Fingerprinting services for Ace, Texas residents are available through local police (where present) and authorized providers in Polk County.
 Services cover background checks, professional licensing, and employment screening.
+Contact local police (where present) or the Polk County Sheriff's Office for scheduling and fees.

 To register to vote in Ace, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Polk County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Ace, contact the Polk County Clerk's office for schedules and ballot information.

-Property records for Ace, Texas are maintained by the Polk Tax Assessor-Collector's Office and the Polk County County Clerk.
+Property records for Ace, Texas are maintained by the Polk Tax Assessor-Collector's Office and the Polk County Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Polk County, including parcels in Ace.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Polk County County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
+The Polk County Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Texas counties provide online property record searches through their county websites.
-For in-person requests, visit the Polk County offices at the county courthouse.
-The Polk County Treasurer handles property tax payments and tax sale information.
+The Polk County Tax Assessor-Collector handles property tax payments and tax sale information.

 Birth, death, and marriage records for Ace, Texas residents are available through both county and state offices.
 The Texas Department of State Health Services, Vital Statistics, located in Austin, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Texas.
 Orders can be placed online, by mail, or in person.
 Locally, the Polk County Clerk's office issues marriage licenses and maintains marriage records for Polk County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.